aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

 ```
 4. Run `cdk bootstrap`
 5. Run `cdk deploy`.
 This can take up to 10-20 minutes.
-6. Now that you have the CloudFront URL, go back to your `client_app/Dockerfile` and paste in the value of your Cloudfront URL like `https://XXXXXXXXXXXXXX.cloudfront.net`.
+6. Now that you have the CloudFront URL, go back to your `client_app/Dockerfile` and paste in the value of your Cloudfront URL like `https://XXXXXXXXXXXXXX.cloudfront.net/` for your APP_URI.
 Save the Dockerfile and run `cdk deploy` again.
 7. Now you have to add your CloudFront URL to your Cognito User Pool App Client.
 Go to [Amazon Cognito page](https://console.aws.amazon.com/cognito/home), select your user pool.
 Under the App integration tab, scroll to the bottom of the page and select the name of the App client under `App client list`.
 In the `Hosted UI` section, select `Edit`.
 Add your CloudFront URL to the `Allowed callback URLs` list and the `Allowed sign-out URLs` list.
 Select `Save changes`.
 8. Once your changes have been applied, open your browser to the outputted URL.
 It may take a few moments for the webapp to become available.